istio/istio.io/content/en/docs/ambient/usage/ztunnel/index.md

 spiffe://cluster.local/ns/ambient-demo/sa/sleep        Root     Available     true           b73bb47b4801d9c0b4d13e5cc79afab7     2034-05-01T17:50:10Z     2024-05-03T17:50:10Z
 {{< /text >}}

-Using these CLI commands, a user can check that ztunnel proxies are getting configured with all the expected workloads and TLS certificates and missing information can be used for troubleshooting to explain any potential observed networking errors.
+Using these CLI commands, a user can check that ztunnel proxies are getting configured with all the expected workloads and TLS certificates.
+Additionally, missing information may be relevant for troubleshooting to explain observed networking errors.
 A user may also use the `all` option to view all parts of the ztunnel-config with a single CLI command and the JSON output formatter as shown in the example below to display the complete set of available state information.

 {{< text bash >}}
 $ istioctl experimental ztunnel-config all -o json